CiviWiki/OpenCiviWiki/CONTRIBUTING.md

 Use these instructions to set up a local development environment.

 ## Prerequisites
-The following packages are helpful/required to start developing CiviWiki:
+The following packages are required to start developing CiviWiki:

 - PostgreSQL
 - Redis